famer/device2/device.css.md

 ### About

-Device.css is a project helping you to display app screenshots including phones, tablets and screens easily with pure css.
+Device.css is a project that helps you to display app screenshots and content on device screen with pure css and one **html**.

 ### Examples